This article was originally published on Oct. 21, 2021.

 “And we’re doing it,” Michael added.

-The brothers said they stayed silent on the advice of their lawyer, Kathleen Hagerty, as the criminal investigation was ongoing.
+The brothers said they stayed silent for so long on the advice of their lawyer, Kathleen Hagerty, as the criminal investigation was ongoing.

 Hours after the fire, the West Warwick police chief told reporters that the Derderians would be facing criminal charges.
 They did, along with Daniel Biechele, the tour manager who lit the pyrotechnics.
 Each of them faced 200 counts of involuntary manslaughter.

 Biechele pleaded guilty to 100 counts and served 16 months of a four-year sentence.
 The Derderians both pleaded no contest to 100 counts.
 Jeffrey Derderian was placed on three years’ probation and ordered to serve 500 hours of community service, while Michael Derderian was sentenced to the Adult Correctional Institutions and served two years and nine months.

 Civil lawsuits from victims and their families resulted in a total of $176 million, from 65 defendants including the state of Rhode Island, the town of West Warwick, the foam company, and promoters.
 The Derderians declared bankruptcy.